-Five brand mismanagement lessons from Fifa
+Five brand mismanagement lessons from Fifaby

 What can we learn about managing your brand during a crisis from Fifa's ongoing turmoil?

 2. Accept responsibility

 5. Be transparent

 In 2007, Fifa unveiled its new £100m complex.
 With much of the outside of the building made of glass, Blatter has suggested that it can "allow light to shine through the building and create the transparency we all stand for."
 Despite such statements, Fifa is largely regarded as an organisation that could give the Illuminati a run for their money in the secrecy stakes.